-- 1.10.19 Measure the person's plasma lithium level every 3 months for the first year. - 1.10.20 After the first year, measure plasma lithium levels every 6 months, or every 3 months for people in any of the following groups: - older people - people taking drugs that interact with lithium - people who are at risk of impaired renal or thyroid function, raised calcium levels or other complications - people who have poor symptom control - people with poor adherence - people whose last plasma lithium level was 0.8 mmol per litre or higher. - 1.10.21 Measure the person's weight or BMI and arrange tests for urea and electrolytes including calcium, estimated glomerular filtration rate (eGFR) and thyroid function every 6 months, and more often if there is evidence of impaired renal or thyroid function, raised calcium levels or an increase in mood symptoms that might be related to impaired thyroid function. - 1.10.23 When discussing whether to continue lithium, take into account clinical efficacy, other risk factors for renal impairment and cardiovascular disease, and degree of
+- 1.10.19 Measure the person's plasma lithium level every 3 months for the first year. - 1.10.20 After the first year, measure plasma lithium levels every 6 months, or every 3 months for people in any of the following groups:

-- renal impairment; if needed seek advice from a renal specialist and a clinician with expertise in managing bipolar disorder. - 1.10.24 Monitor the person at every appointment for symptoms of neurotoxicity, including paraesthesia, ataxia, tremor and cognitive impairment, which can occur at therapeutic levels of lithium.
+- older people - people taking drugs that interact with lithium - people who are at risk of impaired renal or thyroid function, raised calcium levels or other complications - people who have poor symptom control - people with poor adherence - people whose last plasma lithium level was 0.8 mmol per litre or higher. - 1.10.21 Measure the person's weight or BMI and arrange tests for urea and electrolytes including calcium, estimated glomerular filtration rate (eGFR) and thyroid function every 6 months, and more often if there is evidence of impaired renal or thyroid function, raised calcium levels or an increase in mood symptoms that might be related to impaired thyroid function. - 1.10.22 Monitor lithium dose and plasma lithium levels more frequently if urea levels and creatinine levels become elevated, or eGFR falls over 2 or more tests, and assess the rate of deterioration of renal function.
+For further information see NICE's guidance on chronic kidney disease and acute kidney injury. - 1.10.23 When discussing whether to continue lithium, take into account clinical efficacy, other risk factors for renal impairment and cardiovascular disease, and degree of renal impairment; if needed seek advice from a renal specialist and a clinician with expertise in managing bipolar disorder. - 1.10.24 Monitor the person at every appointment for symptoms of neurotoxicity, including paraesthesia, ataxia, tremor and cognitive impairment, which can occur at therapeutic levels of lithium.